lasthyphen/dips/DIP3/DIP3m2-Principle-Domain-Amendment-Template.md

-# DIP3m2: Subproposal Template for Core Personnel Onboarding
+# DIP3m2: Subproposal Template for Amendments to a Principal Domain

 ## Preamble